 Self Employment Tax Lawyers in Medford

-However, if you are self-employed in Medford, Oregon, you are responsible to pay both the employee and employer share of the employment tax.
-Essentially, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+But, if you are self-employed in Medford, Wisconsin, you are accountable to pay both the employee and employer share of the employment tax.
+Basically, this means that the employment tax for self-employed individuals is double what it would be for regular employees.

 The self-employment tax rate is 15.3% of all self-employment income, assuming your income from self-employment exceeds per year in Medford, Wisconsin.
 But half of your self-employment tax liability can be deducted from your income tax.
 This results in a slightly reduced income tax bill, which partially offsets this additional tax burden.
 It essentially means that the self-employment tax only applies to 92% of your income, as opposed to all of it.
 This means that your effective self-employment tax rate is about 14%, as opposed to over 15%.

 Can a Medford, Wisconsin Tax Attorney Help?

 If you are self-employed in Medford, it's extremely important for you to be diligent in keeping records of your income and expenses, to ensure that you pay all the self-employment taxes that you owe (and also to make sure you don't over-pay).
 You may one day need a tax attorney to assist you with a legal issue, and they can help you far more efficiently if you are able to quickly present them with all the relevant information.

 Anyone having difficulty with figuring out what they owe in self-employment taxes in Medford, Wisconsin should seek the help of a seasoned tax attorney.
 Most tax attorneys also have a good understanding of accounting, so making this determination probably won't be too hard for them.
 And on top of that, a qualified tax attorney can give you objective and useful legal advice, which can help prevent more significant issues from forming in the future.